Paridhicodes/FindPaws/README.md

 ### How I Incorporated Agile Methodology During The Development Cycle?
 SCRUM is a subset of Agile, a framework for developing software.The basic time working unit is the sprint.
 SCRUM teams always reason in sprints and their planning is limited to sprints.

-- Sprint 1: **Researh and Design** : Reaseraching about ways to accomplish face recognition and dogs.
+- Sprint 1: **Research and Design** : Researching about ways to accomplish face recognition and dogs.
 Finding ways to query documents from firebase based on location.
 Exploring more about firestore and firebase storage.
 Designing the app theme and layout and wireframing the overall appearance, Planning out how the different functionalities would be embedded on different screens and the order in which they would be implemented.

 - Sprint 2: **Building the application** : Divided the app into two interfaces: owner and finder.
 Built and coded the core of the application including all the functionalities separately for both the interfaces.Ensured data consistency in the database.
 Encountered bugs which I either fixed by reading through stack ovrflow and documentations or found alternative implementations for the same.
 The UI was taken care of throughout the process so that the user experience is not compromised during the implementation of the functionalities.
 Later, when both the interfaces were complete the navigation routes were set up so as to link the interfaces properly.